dreadwrr/Developer-buddy/README.md

 implementation or design is discovered or needed. artwork is in developement as well as a review of documentation to ensure proper synopsis and ease of use

-added md5s to output hash and entropy for bash versions for next update
+added md5s or md5ent to output hash entropy and mime type with one read.
+As an experiment for bash versions.

-What is coming in the next update: <br>
-File shannon <br>
-Mime type in database as numbers <br><br>
+This wont be added to the bash version as it would be too awkward to maintain.

+Next update will include any stabilizy changes found

 ![Alt text](https://i.imgur.com/S8015dn.png) <br><br>